 Both a protected reserve and a temple complex, Sacred Monkey Forest Sanctuary shelters several hundred long-tailed Balinese macaques.
 The monkeys get their nourishment from the forest staff, which feeds them sweet potatoes several times a day.
 Though you can't give the monkeys peanuts, cookies, or other snacks, you can purchase bananas if you want to feed the little ones yourself--just be prepared for a lot of attention from these cheeky creatures, and stow away valuables and shiny objects.
 This jungle sanctuary contains three temples, allegedly constructed in the 14th century.
 Keep in mind you can enter sacred sections of the temples only if you wear traditional praying clothes.
 Stop by the forest office near the main entrance, which accepts donations and provides detailed information about the sanctuary's history and significance.
 Using our custom trip planner, Ubud attractions like Sacred Monkey Forest Sanctuary can form part of a personalized travel itinerary.

-Best of Ubud Tour: Nature, Culture, Heritage and Temples BOOK WITH VIATOR FROM $39
+$33 BOOK WITH VIATOR Best of Ubud Tour: Nature, Culture, Heritage and Temples

 Duration: 9 to 10 hours